 100. Introduction to Philosophy.

-A non-historical survey that approaches the field through consideration of such perennial problems as ultimate reality, free will, knowledge, morality, political obligation and the existence of God.
+A launch-course into the wide world of philosophical inquiry that approaches the field through consideration of such perennial problems as ultimate reality, free will, knowledge, morality, political obligation and the existence of God.
+Depending on instructor, this course may also explore some aspects of social identity, such as race and gender, from a philosophical perspective.
 No prerequisites.

 103. Philosophy East and West: An Introduction.

 A thematic introduction to philosophy, taking a comparative approach, looking at philosophy not only of the Western tradition, but also of the Eastern tradition.
-Themes include the idea of a “good life,” ethics and the self.
-Through close reading of primary texts, we critically explore both the commonalities and differences across the traditions.
-Students learn how to analyze difficult philosophical text and arguments critically, develop writing skills and ask and answer questions in a philosophical manner.
-Also offered as Asian Studies.
+Themes include the idea of a “good life,” ethics, knowledge, reality, the self, and aspects of social identity such as race and gender.
+We critically explore both the commonalities and differences across the traditions.
+Students learn how to analyze difficult philosophical texts and arguments critically, develop writing skills and ask and answer questions in a philosophical manner.
+Also offered as ASIA 213.
 No prerequisites.

 120. Introduction to Peace Studies.